kiltandcode/kiltandcode.com/_posts/2020-10-14-scrape-the-500-greatest-albums-of-all-time-using-puppeteer-sharp.md

 Console.WriteLine("Scrape complete.
 Press any key to exit...");
 ```

+{%
+    include image.html
+    year='2020'
+    month='10'
+    file='500-greatest-albums-in-terminal.png'
+    alt='500 greatest albums in a terminal window'
+%}

 While the official list of the
 [500 Greatest Albums of All Time](https://www.rollingstone.com/music/music-lists/best-albums-of-all-time-1062063/)
 should be the first place you visit for this information, I hope this article is a useful resource for how to use
 [Puppeteer Sharp](https://www.puppeteersharp.com/) to scrape the list of albums with the aim of listening through all of
-them, one by one in decending order.
+them, one by one in descending order.